flashnuke/deadnet/apk/README.md

 # Building
-Steps to build the app manually.
+Steps to build the app manually. </br>
+The following tools are required:
+* NDK tools
+* Buildozer and Kivy library

 ### Compiling the C++ Binaries
 The C++ binaries source code files (`src/arp.cpp` for the ARP poisoning and `src/nra.cpp` for the dead router attack) should be compiled by NDK: